 Instructors

-Jacob Wigger (CA)
+Jacob Wigger (Los Angeles)

 Jacob started swing dancing in 2003 and has been hooked ever since.

-Jacob began his dance journey with Smooth/LA Style Lindy Hop which has the core of the his own unique style he uses today.
+He began his dance journey with Smooth/LA Style Lindy Hop which has the core of the his own unique style he uses today.
 Using the Smooth Lindy style as a base, he has created his own way of dancing to Soul music and is excited to share it with you.

 Jacob’s first love is social dancing, but he also enjoys competing as a way to set goals and push himself.
 As a teacher, he enjoys using a mix of humorous analogies and serious instruction to create a fun and exciting learning environment.